gwikina/webcheckers/docs/DesignDoc.md

 >the security and stability of our code.

 ### Acceptance Testing
-> Thus far, five of our user stories have completely passed.
+> Thus far, seven of our user stories have completely passed.
 These
->stories include sign in, start a game, capture pieces, take a turn,
+>stories include sign in, start a game, capture pieces, take a turn, resign,
 >and undo a move.
-We are currently in the process of implementing the
->resign from game user story, but we plan to finish this story in the near
->future.

 ### Unit Testing and Code Coverage
 > We used JaCoCo to generate coverage reports of our testing code.
->Overall, we achieved code coverage of 52%.
+>Overall, we achieved code coverage of 50%.
 Our Application tier has
 >100% coverage, whereas our UI tier has 12% coverage.
 In the future,
 >we plan to add more tests to the UI tier to ensure security and stability
 >of the UI tier code.